-Insulated Vinyl Siding: Is It Worth the Cost?
+Insulated Vinyl Siding: Is It Worth It?

 As much as insulation has been done in vinyl, the study indicates that it has glaring faults.
 For example, the areas tightened with EPS are not well tightened, and this provides space that can allow air in and causing damage.

 With the R-value only at 2.7 on the maximum, this is less the same as none insulated.
-Questions linger on whether the extra money used for this modification is economically viable to the improvement.
+Questions linger on whether the extra money used for this modification is economically viable for the improvement.

 Most fundamental to note is the fact that the little increase in R-value can not be written off because it is more significant to the homes whose walls are not insulated.

 On that note, the following was to be observed from the experiments carried out.

 - An improvement in the R-value of the outside walls